-- Use the SMART Goals Framework: The SMART acronym stands for Specific, Measurable, Achievable, Relevant, and Time-bound.
+- Use the s.m.a.r.t business goals Framework: The SMART acronym stands for Specific, Measurable, Achievable, Relevant, and Time-bound.
 Using this framework ensures that your goals are well-defined, easily measured, achievable, relevant to your business model and purpose, and have a specific deadline.

 S – Each goal must be as SPECIFIC as possible

 M – Each goal must be MEASURABLE, even if you’re aiming for qualitative targets